bonez0607/list--iltering/README.md

 1. Add CSS file change to suit taste
 `<link rel='stylesheet" href=../lib/css/filter.css>`

+# Using the filtering

+1. Cache jquery selectors

 # To Do List
   * Easier to use in other instances